schizoidnightmares/absurdrealms.com/compendium/events/genesis.md

 1.81 billion–915 million BW
 {: .cap}

-Middle Genesis was the intermediate period of Genesis.
+Middle Genesis (MG) was the intermediate period of Genesis.

 ### 1.36 billion BW